 Here is a list of some popular crowdfunding platforms in Australia and around the world:

-So find crowdfunding platforms who are promoting entrepreneurs in your app’s industry or target market, and pitch your app idea to the “crowds”!
+So find crowdfunding platforms that are promoting entrepreneurs in your app’s industry or target market, and pitch your app idea to the “crowds”!

 10. Trust the expertise of veterans